BlvckBytes/blvckbytes.at/src/assets/markdown/math/construction.md

 This page tries to summarize knowledge about how to geometrically construct using only a straight edge and a compass.

-NOTE: In general, it is not recommended to draw out the full circles, as they tend to clutter the scene beyond readability.
+INFO: In general, it is not recommended to draw out the full circles, as they tend to clutter the scene beyond readability.
 For these examples, though, the circles are drawn fully by intention, in order to visualize what's really going on.

 ## Table Of Contents {: #toc }